An employee network to support our Armed Forces

 Share

-We’re committed to helping Armed Forces Veterans enjoy successful civilian careers here at Network Rail.
-Take a look at how our Armed Forces employee network is helping us do this and lots more.
+We’re committed to helping Veterans enjoy successful civilian careers here at Network Rail.
+Read on to find out how our armed forces employee network is helping us do this and lots more.

 The Armed Forces employee network launched on Reserves Day, Wednesday 21 June 2023, bringing together over 1,000 colleagues connected to the Armed Forces.
 It’s one of our eight networks that aims to build a sense of community and offer support and resources to its members.